OfficeForProductSafetyAndStandards/product-safety-database/README.md

 * Trading Standards user: `msa@example.com` / `password`
 * Admin Console: `admin` / `admin`

-Log in to the [Keycloak admin console](http://keycloak:8080/auth/admin) to add or edit users.
+Log in to the [Keycloak admin console](http://keycloak:8080/auth/admin) to add/edit users or to obtain client credentials.

 Ask someone on the team to create an account for you on the Int and Staging environments.